nesaboz/FastAPI/README.md

-# Database APIs: testing and monitoring
+# APIs testing and monitoring

 I made a simple FastAPI project to test local SQLAlchemy Database APIs using Locust library.
 Performance metrics are stored long-term via Prometheus time-series database and monitored via Grafana.
 The whole thing was very easy to write and set up in a few hours (with big thanks to Docker compose too for this), and the setup is ready for production too.

-Screenshots of four webapps (FastAPI, Locust, Prometheus, and Grafana) running on four ports (by default 8000, 8089, 9090, 3000 respectively).
-Hidden in the background is [`locust-metrics-exporter`](https://github.com/ContainerSolutions/locust_exporter) (port: 9646).
+Screenshots of four webapps: FastAPI, Locust, Prometheus, and Grafana:

 | ![Image 1](assets/fastapi.png) | ![Image 2](assets/locust.png) |
 |-------------------------------|-------------------------------|